tsolucio/coreBOSTests/README.md

 Set of functional, unit and integrations tests and performance benchmarking scripts for the [coreBOS Project](http://corebos.org/).

-The goal of the project is to create a set of automatic validations, more oriented towards [Behaviour-Driven Development](http://en.wikipedia.org/wiki/Behavior_driven_development) than unit tests, because unit tests would be overkill and extremely difficult for such a complex project.
+The goal of the project is to create a set of automatic validations, more oriented towards [Behaviour-Driven Development](http://en.wikipedia.org/wiki/Behavior_driven_development) than unit tests, because unit tests would be overkill and extremely difficult at this stage for such a complex project.
 We will prefer and create functional and integration tests over unit tests although some unit tests will make it into the mix.

 ##Installation